cse110-sp23-group16/The-Mystical-8-Ball/README.md

 - Aiden: While working on the UI, I tried to use flexbox for the containers (as I have never used it before), and I struggled a lot with the position of the items the sizing.
 Also I often uncertain about how to orgainize the code (especially for the css code).

+- Here is the link to our findings about generative AI presentation:https://github.com/cse110-sp23-group16/The-Mystical-8-Ball/blob/main/CSE%20110%20Slides.pdf

 ## Features

 **Basic input-response function**